Let’s start with some facts.

 The value of this proposition is that you can take a theme and turn it into your own, personalized shop without too much hassle.
 WooCommece gives you the base and you build it according to your needs.

 This is exactly why blogging is an integral part of any contemporary e-shop.
-Enter WooCommerce.

-With WordPress and blogging might as well be synonyms at this point, WooCommerce is in the unique position of offering built-in blogging.
+While WordPress and blogging might as well be synonyms at this point, WooCommerce is in the unique position of offering built-in blogging.

 You’re essentially building a shop on the world’s most popular content publishing platform.
 The advantages are countless, which brings us to our next point.